dylanwebbc/GolfPredictionModel/README.txt

 V 1.2 -- 1/19/2021
-  added formatting functionality to convert pga field name format to pga stat name format separated tournament IDs into a separate csv file to streamline addition of new tournaments
+  added formatting functionality to convert pga field name format to pga stat name format separated tournament IDs into a separate csv file to streamline addition of new tournaments V 1.3 -- 2/2/2021 pgaData function is no longer run by prediction model but remains accessible for reconstructing golf.csv updating is now performed automatically and corresponding variables have been removed from prediction model function call two new statistics added to dataframe

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using the scikitlearn module in python